Trust / Luxury / 1837-present

 - The company says its objects are designed to be repaired and passed on, and reported more than 200,000 repaired or maintained products in 2024.

-- The brand's scarcity power depends on capacity discipline and relationship governance, not only on making products hard to buy.
+- The brand's scarcity power depends on capacity discipline and relationship governance, not merely on making products hard to buy.

 The Decision Context